 Aesthetics

-- Invisible Closing - They look good because they are not as intrusive as other types of closers such as door holders and overhead door closers.
-They are embedded within the floor in a cement box and the only part you see is the cover plate that’s usually stainless steel but is available in other finishes depending on the manufacturer.
+- Invisible Closing - They look good once installed.
+They are not as intrusive as other types of closers such as door holders and overhead door closers.
+They are embedded within the floor in a cement box.
+The only part you see is the cover plate.
+The finish is usually stainless steel, but available in other finishes depending on the manufacturer.

 - Glass Doors – You don’t want to affect the clean simplicity of a glass door by fitting a bulky door closer.
-You won’t be able to use a closer that can be embedded in the top of the door like the GEZE Boxer or within the door leaf itself like the Perko-Powermatic, so a good solution here would be to use a floor spring.
+You won’t be able to use a closer that can be embedded in the top of the door, like the GEZE Boxer.
+A good solution here would be to use a floor spring.

 - Dual Functionality - Floor springs and their accessory packs hang the door as well as close the door.
-There is no need to install hi-load or ball bearing butt hinges when using a floor spring closer.
+Hi-load or ball bearing butt hinges are not required when using a floor spring closer.

 Convenience

-- Despite the work involved with the initial installation, floor springs have a very shallow installation height and can be used with many kinds of floor structures or flooring types.
+- Despite the work involved with the initial installation, floor springs have a very shallow installation height.
+They can be used with many kinds of floor structures or flooring types.

-- There are models that suit both internal and external doors, including fire doors.
-(Make sure you install fire door closers at size EN 3 or above.)
+- Some models suit both internal and external doors, including fire doors.
+Make sure that you install fire door closers at size EN 3 or above.

-- Models such as the Dorma BTS75 floor spring can be installed on single leaf or double leaf single or double swing doors.
+- Models such as the dormakaba BTS75 floor spring can be installed on single leaf or double leaf doors.
+Also on single or double swing doors.
 Simply select the relevant accessory pack to install with the mechanism.

-- Standard (non-electromagnetic) floor springs can also be used on internal fire doors in conjunction with an electromagnetic hold open device that releases when the fire alarm is activated.
+- Standard (non-electromagnetic) floor springs can also be used on internal fire doors in conjunction with an electromagnetic hold open device.
+The separate door holder will release when the fire alarm is activated.

 Adaptability